rtorii/Asteriods-README/README.md

 During the game, the scoreboard on the top right is updated.
 A rocket in the game has two states:
 1. Rocket with no shield: Initial state.
 If a rocket gets hit by an asteroid in this state, the game is over.
 2. Rocket with a shield: A rocket can collect a shield spawned at random locations every 15 seconds (and stays for 5 seconds before disappearing).
 When a rocket with a shield gets hit by an asteroid in this state, the rocket loses the shield.
+Nothing happens when the rocket who already has a shield collects another shield.

 | Rocket with no shield | Rocket with a shield |
 | ------ | ------ |